isacben/picocade/README.md

 # picocade

-Arcade controller for the pico-8 fantasy console.
+An arcade controller for the pico-8 fantasy console.

+NOTE: this is Work In Progress!
+I am still designing the product.

 ## Bill Of Materials